Code-Institute-Submissions/milestone1_poolkv99/README.md

 The website is about my pool team where I play semi-professional pool billards in.
 You'll get a short introduction about how our team came together as well as who is in our team and which strengths each member has.

 Separate the team itself will use it to see what our schedule is and when and where we have to play our matches.
 Additionally there is a league table to see how our team is doing this season.
+Here is a link to my website [Pool'KV 99](https://volkovbos.github.io/milestone1_poolkv99/index.html)
 <br/><br/>

 ## DESIGN